Two women in a painting class

 Registration Information: ed2go.com/dupage

-Capture the beauty of spring.
+Capture the beauty of fall.
 Explore camera and composition techniques to photograph leaves, trees, landscapes, insects and weather.
-Understand the performance of proper exposures to gain photography skills through demonstrations, classroom lectures and practice in off-site locations, including forest preserves.
 Instructor: Erica Benson

 9:30 a.m. to noon